2:38 PM

 Grottos (EASY)

 This is a popular area for picnicking and exploring.
-There is a waterfall, some interesting rock formations, an ice cave, and numerous short trails.
+There is a waterfall, interesting rock formations, an ice cave, and numerous short trails.
 This is a great area for families.

 Ruby (EASY)

 The old town of Ruby is an abandoned mining camp.
 Drive east on Hwy 82 for 11 miles to the Lincoln Creek Road turnoff.
 Follow the dirt road 6 miles to Grizzly Reservoir.
-At this point the road becomes a four-wheel drive road.
+At this point the road becomes a four-wheel drive only road.
 You can begin your hike here.
 The road continues 5 miles to the ghost town of Ruby.

 Discovery Trail (EASY)